nandreou/PortScanner/README.md

 # PortScanner

 This is a PortScanner application implemented in go.
-It scans and find which tcp ports are open on the target.
+It scans and finds which tcp ports are open on the target.